omniscientjs/immstruct/README.md

 A Structure object is an event emitter and emits the following events:

 * `swap`: Emitted when cursor is updated (new information is set).
-Emits no values.
+Is emitted on all types of changes, additions and deletions.
+The passed structures are always the root structure.
   One use case for this is to re-render design components.
 Callback is passed arguments: `newStructure`, `oldStructure`, `keyPath`.
 * `next-animation-frame`: Same as `swap`, but only emitted on animation frame.
   Could use with many render updates and better performance.
-Callback is passed arguments: `newStructure`, `oldStructure`, `keyPath`.
+Callback is passed
+  arguments: `newStructure`, `oldStructure`, `keyPath`.
 * `change`: Emitted when data/value is updated and it existed before.
+Emits
-Emits values: `newValue`, `oldValue` and `path`.
+ values: `newValue`, `oldValue` and `path`.
 * `delete`: Emitted when data/value is removed.
 Emits value:  `removedValue` and `path`.
 * `add`: Emitted when new data/value is added.
 Emits value: `newValue` and `path`.